 Shawanaga First Nation (SFN) purchased Certificate of Possession (CP) land from a SFN member.
-Prior to the purchase, occupants of the home on the CP land (Ladoucer and Gascon), who are also members of SFN, stopped paying rent.
+Prior to the purchase, occupants of the home on the CP land (Ladoucer and Gascon), stopped paying rent.
 The occupants also did not pay rent nor establish any sort of tenancy with SFN following the purchase and refused to vacate.
 SFN sought eviction authority through the Ontario Superior Court by an Order of Possession.
 The Court declared that Ladoucer and Gascon were trespassing and unlawfully occupying CP land.